BurdetteLamar/RubyTest/README.md

 It begins modestly, with just:

 - A logger class.
+- Examples of its use.
 - Some helper classes.
-- Tests for those classes.
+- Tests.

 These tools are intended primarily for use in developing and running regression tests for legacy software.